-The following criteria must be used to determine when an enrolled pupilstudent has become a victim of a violent criminal offense while in or on the grounds of a public elementary or secondary school that the pupilstudent attends.
-These criteria only apply to a pupilstudent who has become a victim of one or more of the violent criminal offenses enumerated below:
+The following criteria must be used to determine when an enrolled student has become a victim of a violent criminal offense while in or on the grounds of a public elementary or secondary school that the student attends.
+These criteria only apply to a student who has become a victim of one or more of the violent criminal offenses enumerated below:

-A pupilstudent is considered a victim of a violent criminal offense when:
+A student is considered a victim of a violent criminal offense when:

-- A referral has been made to law enforcement officials for suspicion that one of the violent criminal offenses enumerated below has occurred; and - b.
-One or more of the following applies: - Law enforcement officials have filed formal charges against the offenderperpetrator(s) for commission of the violent crime; or - (2) The offender perpetrator(s) of the violent crime has been has received sanctions in accordance with the Board of Education's Code of Student Conduct disciplined in accordance with school policy; or

-- (3) The perpetrator(s) of the violent erimeoffender(s) either has not been identified or is not an enrolled pupilstudent(s), but it is clear that the pupilstudent (victim) has become a victim of a violent criminal offense based on objective indicators such as physical evidence, eyewitness testimony, and/or circumstantial evidence; or - (4) The pre-existence of a restraining order against the offenderperpetrator(s) of the violent crime.
+- a.
+A referral has been made to law enforcement officials for suspicion that one of the violent criminal offenses enumerated below has occurred; and - b.
+One or more of the following applies: - (1) Law enforcement officials have filed formal charges against the offender(s) for commission of the violent crime; or - (2) The offender(s) has received sanctions in accordance with the Board of Education's Code of Student Conduct; - (3) The offender(s) either has not been identified or is not an enrolled student(s), but it is clear that the student (victim) has become a victim of a violent criminal offense based on objective indicators such as physical evidence, eyewitness testimony, and/or circumstantial evidence; or - (4) The pre-existence of a restraining order against the offender(s) of the violent crime.